 Adaptation to the environment

-First beasts
+Primordial beasts

 Placental

 Placentals have a special organ for the development of a fertilized egg - the uterus.
-The fetus in it is attached to the wall by the placenta and receives nutrients and oxygen from the mother through the umbilical cord.
+The embryo in it is attached to the wall by the placenta and receives nutrients and oxygen from the mother through the umbilical cord.

 Role in nature

-Role in human life
+Role in a person's life

 Pictures (photos, drawings)